lackhand/princess/tools/dice.md

 Princesses have a few optional rules they can use when rolling dice (if the fiction permits).
 These don't make much sense during fortune rolls, but make lots of sense during effect rolls, cost rolls, and dramatic rolls.
-* Teamwork.
+* _Teamwork_.
 Everyone tries to do the same thing and picks one leader.
   She explains how she leads.
   Everybody makes the same roll (as they normally would).
   The leader picks one result that applies to everyone.
   The leader pays 1 favor for each failure this erases.
-* Push yourself.
+* _Push yourself_.
 During any roll, a princess may pay 2 favor, try very hard, and get +1d.
-* Help a friend.
+* _Help_ a friend.
 During any friend's roll, a princess may pay 1 favor, say how they help, and give her +1d.
   If there are any consequences, she suffers them, too.
   Non-princesses can help too in the fiction, which adjusts position and effect.
-* Instigate.
+* _Instigate_ (out of character).
 Whenever anyone rolls, suggest an unexpected way in which things get more interesting.
   If everyone agrees, she gets +1d, but the fictional wrinkle comes true.
-* swap +1d/effect.
+* _Swap_ +1d/effect.
 Bonus dice from special approaches still count against a princess' 6d limit, but she can choose to set 1 aside unrolled for +effect.
-* swap effect/risk.
+* _Swap_ effect/risk.
 If there is a risk, you might agree to exchange risk for effect 1:1 before the roll by being especially aggressive or cautious.

+All of these require the whole table to agree that they make sense.